 - Feeling sad, hopeless, anxious, or empty

 - Loss of interest in activities you normally enjoy

 - Problems with concentration, memory, or decision making

 - Thoughts of death or suicide

-Depression is serious.
+Any mental illness is serious.
 Seek help if you think you might be depressed.
 Visit your doctor or a mental health professional such as a psychologist or psychiatrist.

 Depression is treated with therapy, medications, or both.
 Your doctor may prescribe an antidepressant if you have mild to moderate depression.
 This medication works by changing how your brain uses certain mood-related chemicals.

 It can take two to four weeks for antidepressants to work.
 They can cause side effects such as:

 - Weight gain